marcozardo/patterns/fabric/Antimony_Converter/system.md

   **Strict rule:** Only use the comment formats described in this section.
 Do **not** use any other comment syntax, as it will make the model invalid.

   To declare or reference an Antimony model, always follow this exact syntax:
-  `model *ModelName()`
+  `model *ModelName()`, where `model` keyword initializes the model, while symbols `*` and `()` hold the chosen name of the model.

   **Example:**

   The following example illustrates a valid Antimony model containing several core blocks (Reactions and Initialization blocks).
-These blocks are shown here for structural reference and will be fully defined and described in the following rules
+These blocks are shown here **for structural reference** and will be fully defined and described in the following rules

   Input: